 Temperature elevations in the tooth root and surrounding tissues are induced by a laser irradiance incident on the root canal surface.
-In this study, the laser is a commercially available Er,Cr:YSGG laser (YSGG Waterlase MDTM, Biolase Technology, Irvine, CA).), pulsing with a duration of 200 μs and a repetition rate of 20 pulses per second (20 Hz).
-This is the same laser used in previous clinical studies [Gordon et al., 2007].
+In this study, the laser is a commercially available Er,Cr:YSGG laser (YSGG Waterlase MDTM, Biolase Technology, Irvine, CA), pulsing with a duration of 200 $\mu$ s and a repetition rate of 20 pulses per second (20 Hz).
+This is the same laser used in previous clinical studies [19].
 The end-firing design of the laser catheter only allows a limited emission range of approximately 1-2 mm in the axial direction.
-In this study, we divide the root canal surface into five segments with equal lengths in the axial direction, as shown in Figure 3.
-Consistent with the current treatment practice [Gordon et al., 2007], we propose that the laser tip is traversed in the canal in a cervical-apical and apicalcervical direction, while the tip stays at individual segments for specified time durations.
-Due to the long wavelength of the Er,Cr:YSGG laser and a large absorption coefficient of 10 cm-1 in hard tissue [Aoki et al., 2008; Dederich and Bushick 2004], we assume that the laser wave will not penetrate into the tooth root.
+In this study, we divide the root canal surface into five segments with equal lengths in the axial direction, as shown in Fig. 3.
+Consistent with the current treatment practice [19], we propose that the laser tip is traversed in the canal in a cervical-apical and apical-cervical direction, while the tip stays at individual segments for specified time durations.
+Due to the long wavelength of the Er,Cr:YSGG laser and a large absorption coefficient of $10^4 \text{ cm}^{-1}$ in hard tissue [26,27], we assume that the laser wave will not penetrate into the tooth root.
 Consequently, the incident laser is modeled as a uniform heat flux incident on the canal segment when the laser tip emits radiation to that segment.
-Because the Er, Cr; YSGG laser is pulsed, the heat flux is modeled as a step function, as provided in the following equation, where q is the heat flux function, and $q_i$ is the heat flux during a pulse and is calculated using the following expression, where $A_i$ is the root canal surface area on which the laser is incident and Q (watts) is the laser power during each pulse, which depends on the laser frequency f (Hz), pulse duration $t_p$ (sec), and laser power setting E of the laser (W).
-The incident surface area varies with each segment and in this case is modeled as smooth cylindrical walls of varying diameter.
-The calculated laser power Q is 125 W when the laser power setting E is 500 mW.
-Based on the measured root canal geometry using the microCT images, the diameter of the root canal varies from approximately 200 $\mu$ m at the apex to 2500 $\mu$ m at the root cervix.
-This yields a heat flux on individual canal segments from 10 to 10 W/m.
+Because the Er,Cr;YSGG laser is pulsed, the heat flux is modeled as a step function, as provided in the following equation: